 The two main student loan options available are federal and private funding.
 Let’s take a closer look at both, so you know exactly how student loans work.

 Federal student loans

+Most people who get student loans start by applying for federal loans.
 Federal student loans often offer more appealing loan repayment terms.
-And in general, federal student loan interest rates are more affordable than private student loans.
+And in general, the interest rates are more affordable compared to private student loans.